 - Meets the SCAA and SCAE strict brewing guidelines

 - Holds the European Coffee Brewing Center’s Seal of Approval for adhering to their “Golden Cup” guidelines

 - Handmade in the Netherlands

 7. Oxo On Barista Brain 9 Cup Coffee Brewer

-Next up, we have a mid-range coffee brewer: the Oxo On Barista Brain 9 Cup.
-The modern, dual design of this coffee maker is like no other.
+Next up, we have a mid-range model: the Oxo On Barista Brain 9 Cup.
+The modern, dual design of this machine is like no other.
 It even offers a tiny LED screen and design that is minimalistic in appearance.
-In fact, there is just one knob located on the front of the machine that works for all the coffee maker’s functions and, while takes time to get used to, is very user-friendly.
+In fact, there is just one knob located on the front of the machine that works for all functions and, while takes time to get used to, is very user-friendly.